 There is an implicit connection between idleness and temptation in the film.
 Both the temptress and the tempted are idle.
 What’s more, they are both socially isolated, which can also lead to temptation.
 Mrs. Robinson has no friends and is married to a man she does not love.
 With nothing to do and no one to love, she tempts Ben to be her boy toy.

 Ben becomes an active protagonist when he phones Mrs. Robinson to have sex.
-The affair is an attempt to overcome his social isolation; however, it is not a solution.
-The loveless relationship is only about sex, leaving him emotionally empty inside.
+The affair is a distraction from his unsolved problem of what to do with this life.
+By having sex, he is trying to overcome his social isolation; however, it is not a solution.
+The loveless relationship leaves him emotionally empty inside.

 The affair does solve Ben’s “problem” of being a virgin though.
-More importantly, the affair helps him overcome his social awkwardness.
+More importantly, he overcomes his social awkwardness.
 When he meets Mrs. Robinson at the hotel, he is nervous and afraid.
 But as the affair continues through the summer, he gains confidence through his sexual experience.

 Getting dumped by Elaine is a major turning point for Ben.
-As an active protagonist, he follows her to UC Berkeley, and asks her to marry him, but he is again confronted with his unsolved problem: Elaine tells him not to leave Berkeley until he has a plan.
+As an active protagonist, he follows her to UC Berkeley, but he is confronted again with his unsolved problem: Elaine tells him not to leave Berkeley until he has a plan.

-Elaine won’t marry Ben as long as he remains idle.
-Although she loves him, she won’t say yes to marrying him, telling him, “I just don’t think it would work.”
-The marriage won’t work because Ben can’t provide for Elaine.
+Elaine wants Ben to have a plan so they can have a future together.
+However, Ben keeps asking her to marry him despite having no plan.
+Although Elaine loves him, she won’t say yes to marrying him, telling him, “I just don’t think it would work.”
+The marriage won’t work because Ben can’t provide for her.

-To stop Elaine from seeing Ben, Mr. Robinson forces her to marry Carl (Brian Avery).
+To stop Elaine from seeing Ben, Mr. Robinson forces her to marry Carl (Brian Avery), a medical student.
 Because Ben can’t provide for Elaine, she submits to her father and agrees to marry a man she does not love.
 However, if Ben had a job, Mr. Robinson would have no power over his daughter.
 Ben could replace Mr. Robinson as her financial provider.

-In the final scene, Elaine and Ben get on a bus, and are laughing and filled with joy.
+If the climax shows us that love is more important than having a plan, the final scene suggests that you need both to get married.
+After leaving the church, Ben and Elaine get on a bus, and are laughing and filled with joy.
 However, they both look unsettled as the reality of their situation starts to sink in.
 Elaine must be wondering, “What kind of future will I have with Ben?”
 Similarly, Ben must be thinking, “What will I do now?”
-The look on their faces sends a message to the audience: We do not know if they will get married.
+The final scene leaves us wondering what will happen to Ben and Elaine.
+If they want to make a life together, they will have to have plan.

 The final image, which parallels the opening scene, is symbolic of the existential crisis many young adults face.
 Ben is sitting at the back of a bus, staring blankly, on the road to nowhere.
-If he wants to marry Elaine, he will have to do what he doesn’t want to do: get a job.
+If he wants to marry Elaine, he will have to do what most men in the 1960s had to do: get a job.